nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 ## Azure AKS Advanced/CNI Networking

 This architecture uses the for AKS Advanced/CNI Network Model.
-Observe that the AKS Nodes **and** PODs receive IP address from Azure subnet (NODE CIDR).
+Observe that the AKS Nodes **and** Pods receive IP address from Azure subnet (NODE CIDR).
 Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.This architecture also demonstrates connectivity and flows to and from on-premises.
-Note that on-premises network can directly reach both NODE and pod networks.
+On-premises network can directly reach both node and pod networks.
 Outbound flows from AKS pods to internet traverse the Azure load balancer.
 There are other design options to egress via Azure firewall/NVA or Azure NAT Gateway.

 ## Reference Architecture